chasebaker288/pokemon-battle-simulator/README.md

 # pokemon-battle-simulator
-An experiment / exercise in software architecture.
+An experiment / exercise in self-directed software architecture.